Culture, Arts & Media

 Some artists made memory visible without turning it into nostalgia

 Marc Chagall is the clearest example because he built a visual language for Jewish memory that stayed modern without sounding embarrassed by folklore, ritual feeling, or exile.
 Ben Shahn did something different.
 He treated social conflict, labor, injustice, and conscience as material for public art rather than private symbolism.
-Lee Krasner belongs here too, not only because of abstraction but because she forced modernism to be read through her own labor rather than through someone else's mythology.
+Lee Krasner belongs here because she forced modernism to be read through her own labor rather than through someone else's mythology.

-What links them is not style.
-It is the refusal to let memory become decorative.
+What links them is consequence rather than style: the refusal to let memory become decorative.

 Others changed how art behaves in public